Nick-Chapman/honesty/diary.md

 01-basics:
 - Discovered that my CPU doesn't implement CLI
 - bit of jiggling to line up traces... see divergence on BIT instruction..

+### Oct 20, 2009

+- actually the BIT instruction is fine
+- issue is just that the blaarg rom does write to the PPU, and so I get timing issuess vs hnes
+- but the blaarg also writes to memory location $6004... and I can see that it says test passed.. ok!
+- but why can't I see on the screem?
+- hmm, the screen goes black, so something is being written
+- hmm, check the other playfield (recently re-enabled as a debug view)..
+YES, see the test past written here
+- ok, so I think I need to check that I am respecting which NT is shown